Lady Edith Anne Dawson1

 Captain Charles Ashe Windham married Lady Edith Anne Dawson, daughter of Vesey Dawson, 2nd Earl of Dartrey and Julia Georgiana Sarah Wombwell, on 14 November 1916.1 He died on 9 September 1940.2

-He gained the rank of Captain in the service of the Norfolk Regiment.2 He was decorated with the award of the Military Cross (M.C.).2
+He gained the rank of Captain in the Norfolk Regiment.2 He was awarded the Military Cross (M.C.)2

 Child of Captain Charles Ashe Windham and Lady Edith Anne Dawson